Ella-Hoeppner/SSE/README.md

 A parser for **S**ugared **S**-**E**xpressions.

 ### todo
+* Bug: When an asymmetric closer is identical to a symmetric opener, it returns an `UnexpectedCloser` error.
+  * E.g. the clj-like syntax has `"..."` for strings but also `#".."` for regexes, and trying to open a string fails because it sees the `"` as a closer of a `#"..."` rather than an opener of `"..."`
+    * I guess I need an explicit check of openers before closers to fix this.
+But if I do that then is there any advantage to having `SymmetricEncloser` being a second thing?
+Maybe I can just get rid of that.
+Would simplify the API quite a bit.
+* treating comments as sexps turns out to be a bit problematic - they get inserted as elements wherever they appear in the syntax tree, which is strange, and it also means they can take up space in operators, which is definitely a big problem
+  * Probably need special logic to account for this.
+Maybe allow certain tags (or context tags?) to be treated, from the outside, as whitespace??
 * create a clojure-like language as an example, including strings, single-line comments, and block-comments
 * LSP
 * support turning a `Sexp` back into a `TaggedSexp` for a given `SyntaxGraph`